darkoverlordofdata/valagame/notes.md

 ### emscripten:

 switched to new rendering from the learnopengl.com demo. it does not yet map the atlas correctly, but it messes up in emscripten!
 So all I have to do is fix the atlas mapping, and puul out the sprite batch.

+### both async and sync fetching of the wasm failed

+abort("both async and sync fetching of the wasm failed").
+Build with -s ASSERTIONS=1 for more info.